• Skip to primary navigation

 • The set allows you to add at most one null element only.

-• Set interface got one default method in Java 8: spliterator.
+• The set interface has one default method in Java 8: spliterator.

 • Set supports Generics, and we should use it whenever possible.
 Using Generics with Set will avoid ClassCastException at runtime.